Las Vegas Informer, Op-ed Commentary March 22, 2014 "Of Jet Streams, American Heroes...and Earthquake Prediction"

 Everyone is interested in the big quakes.
 Even if it's proven that "small" quakes can be triggered by gravitational tides, so what?

-What is the media saying about "Earthquake Prediction: Answers in Plain Sight"?
+What is the media saying about "Earthquake Prediction: Dawn of the New Seismology"?

-David Nabhan has been interviewed over three hundred times over the last nineteen years (including nationwide TV and radio).
+David Nabhan has been featured over three hundred times over the last twenty years on the most prestigious media fonts in existence worldwide: CBS News, Popular Science, London Daily Mail, Inside Edition, Howard Stern, MSNBC's Joe Madison, Los Angeles Daily News, San Francisco Examiner, Thom Hartmann Show, etc. He writes a regular column for Newsmax, "Shaking Up Science," in which current developments in seismic forecasting and other related topics are brought to the attention of a wide audience.
 See "MEDIA LINKS" section below for a large selection of talk radio and/or print interviews over the last few years, all free, from all over the world, in English and in Spanish.

 And most importantly, is there anything you can do about this?